r-rishabh-j/r-rishabh-j.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A robotics and artificial intelligence enthusiast, I am currently pursuing Master's in Computer Science at Columbia University.
-My research interests are in theoretical ML, deep learning based computer vision and robotics.
+Hi!
+I am an MS in Computer Science student at Columbia University in the Machine Learning track.
+My research interests span deep learning theory, computer vision and robotics.

+Currently, I am working in collaboration with IBM at Columbia for benchmarking IT automation AI Agents in [ITBench](https://github.com/itbench-hub).

 I graduated from IIT Ropar in 2023 with a BTech Honors in Computer Science and Artificial Intelligence, where I worked on computer vision, reinforcement learning and federated learning.

-I enjoy playing badminton, and follow the World Endurance Championship (WEC) closely!
-I also play the guitar - primarily solos.